Find the zeros of the given polynomial function and give the mult... | Channels for Pearson+

 Multiple ChoiceMultiple Choice

 Find the zeros of the given polynomial function and give the multiplicity of each.
-State whether the graph crosses or touches the x-axis at each zero. f(x)=x2(x−1)3(2x+6)
+State whether the graph crosses or touches the x-axis at each zero. f(x)=2x4−12x3+18x2

 A